Robust $M$-Estimation of Scatter Matrices via Precision Structure Shrinkage: Introduction

-Various robust estimators and algorithms have been proposed in order to tackle low breakdown points in high dimensions of classical $M$-estimators.
-These include the Stahel--Donoho estimator \cite{D82, S81, PP01}, the minimum volume ellipsoid estimator and the minimum covariance determinant estimator \cite{R85, Rv99, ZSD23}, the S-estimator \cite{D87}, the MM-estimator \cite{L92}, as well as methods based on statistical depth functions \cite{CGR18}.
-These methods achieve higher breakdown points but are generally more computationally demanding, especially in high-dimensional settings, than the classical $M$-estimators \cite{M76, T87}.
-As explained in \cite{T91}, a comparison between classical $M$-estimators and these methods from different perspectives is also important.
+Various robust estimators and algorithms have been proposed in order to tackle low breakdown points of classical $M$-estimators in high dimensional settings.
+These include the Stahel--Donoho (SD- for short) estimator \cite{S81}, the minimum volume ellipsoid estimator and the Minimum Covariance Determinant (MCD- for short) estimator \cite{R85}, the S-estimator \cite{D87}, the MM-estimator \cite{TT00}, as well as methods based on statistical depth functions \cite{CGR18}.
+These methods achieve higher breakdown points but are generally more computationally demanding, especially in high dimensional settings, than the classical $M$-estimators \cite{M76, T87}.
+A comparison between classical $M$-estimators and these methods from different perspectives remains important \cite{T91}, even though algorithmic and implementation level efforts to improve their computational efficiency have been reported \cite{PP01, PP07, Rv99, ZSD23}.
 Notably, all the estimators mentioned above, including the classical $M$-estimators, are linearly equivariant.
 See Remark~\ref{rem:le} for the definition of linear equivariance.
 Advantages of linearly equivariant estimators of $V$ under elliptical distributions lie not only in their explicit equivariance property but also in the applicability of the classical asymptotic theory.
 In the setting where $p$ is fixed and $n$ tends to infinity, the existence of a probability limit implies the consistency of the estimated covariance structure \cite{MMYS17}.
-On the other hand, for linearly equivariant estimators of $V$, it is known that their replacement finite-sample breakdown points are at most $(n-p+1)/(2n+p-1)$ when $p<n$ and the data are in general position \cite{D87} and so this upper bound is small when $p$ is close to $n$.
+On the other hand, for linearly equivariant estimators of $V$, it is known that their replacement finite sample breakdown points are at most $(n-p+1)/(2n+p-1)$ when $p<n$ and the data are in general position \cite{D87} and so this upper bound is small when $p$ is close to $n$.